New Zealand national rugby union team: Uniform

 The current New Zealand jersey features a figure-hugging jersey and is entirely black except for sponsors' logos and the NZRU silver fern on the chest.

-The team has not always played in black; during the 1884 tour of Australia which was the first overseas New Zealand rugby tour, the team donned a dark blue jersey, with a gold fern insignia on the left of the jumper.
+The team has not always played in black; for the 1884 tour of Australia which was the first overseas New Zealand rugby tour, the team donned a dark blue jersey, with a gold fern insignia on the left of the jumper.

+The black jersey with silver fern had first been worn in Australia and the United Kingdom by the New Zealand Natives in 1888 and 1889, as well as various rugby clubs formed by New Zealanders in San Francisco and Sydney.
 In 1893, when the New Zealand Rugby Union was established, they stipulated that the uniform would be a black jersey with silver fern and white knickerbockers, although historic photographs suggest white shorts may have been used instead during these early years.
 There was a change some time after 1897, and in 1901 the team met New South Wales wearing an all black uniform for the first time - black jersey, a canvas top with no collar, and a silver fern, and black shorts.

 In 2006, New Zealand wore an embroidered remembrance poppy on their jersey sleeve when playing France during the end-of-year tour.
 The poppy honours the ANZAC soldiers who died on the beaches of Gallipoli.
 Captain Richie McCaw said "We want to honour the overseas service of New Zealanders.
 It is an important part of our history as a country and a team."

 During the 2011 Rugby World Cup, there was an image of the Webb Ellis Cup embroidered on the sleeve of the All Blacks' jerseys, with the year '1987' below it to signify the team's previous world title.
 Each of the four teams that had won the cup in previous years sported the same detailing on their jerseys.

 Kit suppliers

 Canterbury were kit suppliers to New Zealand from 1924 until 1999, when Adidas paid $70 million to clothe and shoe the All Blacks for five years.
 Nike also looked at sponsoring New Zealand at this time, but elected to sponsor Tiger Woods instead.
-In 2003, Adidas renewed this contract and paid the team US$200 million over nine years, expecting New Zealand to win around 75 per cent of their matches.
+In 2003, Adidas renewed this contract and paid the team US$200 million over nine years, expecting New Zealand to win around 75% of their matches.
 In 2008, this deal was extended to 2019 for an undisclosed amount, In 2017 this was again extended to 2023 in a deal estimated to be worth about $10 million a year.
 In 2023, the All Blacks and Adidas renewed their partnership ahead of the 2023 Rugby World Cup for an undisclosed amount and period.